 With the region’s ice declining, 2019 research is showing an icefree Arctic summer by as early as 2030.

 The above one-minute animation, created by the National Oceanic and Atmospheric Administration, tracks the relative amount of ice of different ages from 1990 through early November 2016.
 Seasonal ice is darkest blue.
 Ice that’s nine or more years old is white.

 Over the years, satellite-based passive microwave images of the sea ice have provided scientists a reliable tool for continuously monitoring changes in the Arctic ice.
 Every summer the Arctic ice cap melts down to what NASA scientists call its "minimum" before colder weather begins to cause ice cover to increase.

-Our team is developing and testing an environmentally-safe climate restoration solution that reflects the most heat and mimic young, bright ice.
+Our team is testing a safe solution that reflects the most heat and mimics young, bright ice.
 It’s our goal to keep more ice in the Arctic during the summer and restore the region’s ice sheet to its previous size over time.